AppsFlyerKnowledge/devhub/docs/guides/deep_linking/smart-script-web-tool/dl_smart_script_v2.md

 ### GBRAID and WBRAID

-See [example](https://appsflyersdk.github.io/appsflyer-onelink-smart-script/examples/google_gbraid.html?inmedia=email&gbraid=1a2b3c) of the conversion of an incoming URL to an outgoing OneLink URL, passing the `gbraid` parameter.
-The example applies also to `wbraid` .
+See [example](https://appsflyersdk.github.io/appsflyer-onelink-smart-script/examples/google_gbraid.html?inmedia=email&gbraid=1a2b3c) of the conversion of an incoming URL to an outgoing OneLink URL, passing the `gbraid` parameter and [another example](https://appsflyersdk.github.io/appsflyer-onelink-smart-script/examples/google_wbraid.html?inmedia=email&wbraid=7hjy89) for passing the `wbraid` parameter.

 ### Google click ID passthrough